dmleach/scroops/README.md

 1. Teach warriors to attack invader cores
 1. Make one code improvement: Create a sorted values class for returning search results in a particular order
 1. Creeps with energy should move before creeps with no energy
+1. Creeps should not shove other creeps out of the way until all their move alternatives are examined (briefly implemented, then removed)
+1. Teach creeps to remember the route to their target rather than looking it up from UtilPath again and again